SerenTera/Packet-Dispatcher/README.md

 ## Commands
 Type commands in /proxy chat or prefix with '!' in other chats

-* `dispatchload` - loads up the packet info object in 'content.json' into the module's <content> variable.
-Do this before using dispatch command

 * `dispatchpkt <packetname> <version>` - Changes packet and version to dispatch.
 Leaving out version number will default to '*' as the default version to dispatch.
 Example: `dispatchpkt S_ABNORMALITY_BEGIN 2`
 * `dispatch` - Dispatches the <packetname> dictated with 'dispatchpkt' OR the default one.
-The packet info being sent will be <content>, which is loaded into when using 'dispatchload'
+The packet info being sent will be the one written in content.js.
+This command now reads content.js, parses it and dispatches as the packet dictated by `dispatchpkt` command.

 ## Usage
-- Write the packetinfo in object form in content.json.
+- Write the packet info in object form in content.json (See 'working with JSON' on the format)
-- Use dispatchload command
-- Use dispatchpkt <packetname> <version>, unless default packet and version is desired.
+- Use `dispatchpkt <packetname> <version>`, unless default packet and version is desired, OR you have already changed it previously and wish to use the same packet (in which case you just skip straight to `dispatch` command).
-- Use dispatch command.
+- Use `dispatch` command.